 In the closely related batrachoidid Gulf toadfish, Opsanus beta (same Family as the midshipman fish), exposure to conspecific mate calls is known to increase vocal production and raise circulating blood levels of 11-ketotestosterone and cortisol [23].
 While acoustic playback challenges are known to elicit simultaneous changes in circulating hormone levels and social acoustic behavior [24], the physiological response to such a challenge may not be limited to changes in steroid levels alone.
 Catecholamines (CA), which include dopamine (DA) and noradrenaline (NA), are highly conserved neurochemicals that modulate motivated behavior and sensory perception across vertebrates [25,26].
 The locus coeruleus (LC) is NAergic, found in the isthmal brainstem of all vertebrates [27] and is an important regulator of behavioral arousal and sensory systems, including audition [28-30].
 In teleosts, DAergic neurons in the periventricular posterior tuberculum (TPp) have ascending forebrain projections as well as extensive descending projections and have been proposed as functionally analogous, in part, to the tetrapod mesolimbic system [7,31] but see [32], which is known to be important in motivated social and sexual behavior in other species [33-36].
-However, the function of these CA groups is largely unstudied in any teleost and whether these CA systems are important in social interactionand more specifically in vocal-acoustic communication in teleosts remains to be investigated.
-In midshipman, connectivity of TH-ir TPp neurons make them ideal candidates for sensorimotor (including auditory-vocal) integration and higher decision making.
-(Forlano et al., 2013; submitted).
+However, the function of these CA groups and whether or not they are important modulators of social behavior in teleost fishes is largely unstudied.
+More specifically, the connectivity of the TH-ir neurons within TPp makes this nucleus an ideal candidate to integrate the midshipman’s auditory environment, with their vocal behavior, which may in turn directly affect their reproductive success.
 The goal of this study was to characterize how the brain of a vocal fish responds during exposure to the mate calls of potential competitors.
 To this end we presented wild-caught type I midshipman males (P. notatus) with playbacks of conspecific advertisement calls, and examined patterns of neural activity by assaying changes in cFos, an immediate early gene product, within the CNS. cFos immunoreactive (-ir) neurons were quantified in major auditory nuclei including DOri, TSnc, and CP, as well as in two vocal acoustic centers (AT, vT) which are both part of the teleost SBN.
 We also examined whether these socially relevant acoustic signals increased the cFos response in catecholaminergic (TH-ir) neuronal populations in the LC and TPp.
 Specifically, we test the hypothesis that wild-caught nesting midshipman males exposed to conspecific advertisement calls will show elevated neural activity in auditory and vocal-acoustic brain centers as well as differential activation of catecholaminergic neurons compared to control males exposed only to ambient noise.
 Our results are the first to demonstrate a link between the exposure to social acoustic signals and the activation of brain regions associated with sensory processing, social behavior, and reward in a teleost fish and support the hypothesis that CAs are important neurochemicals involved in the modulation of auditory-driven social behavior across vertebrates.

 Materials and Methods